 - Stock and securities: In securities fraud cases, someone might forge signatures to transfer or sell company stocks or securities without proper authorization, potentially causing financial harm to the business and its shareholders.

 The rise of online transactions and electronic documents has introduced new vulnerabilities, making it essential for individuals and organizations to implement robust security measures to combat forgery attempts.
+The need for strong security is paramount in every online document signature process.

 Is a forged signature ever legal?